grahampullan/dbslice/README.md

 The functionality to load in predefined session layouts has been introduced.

+The title texts of:
+- the session header
+- individual plot rows
+- individual plots
-The titles, the session header, individual plot rows, and plots can now be interactively changed.
+can now be interactively changed.

 Known bugs and missing desired behaviour:
 - Histograms have their y-axis labels hidden